dassarthak18/Modeling-and-Verification-of-Multi-Agent-Cyber-Physical-Systems-in-Verse-A-Case-Study/README.md

-# Modeling-and-Verification-of-Multi-Agent-Cyber-Physical-Systems-in-Verse-Library-A-Case-Study
+# Modeling-and-Verification-of-Multi-Agent-Cyber-Physical-Systems-in-Verse-A-Case-Study
-For the paper 'Modeling and Verification of Multi-Agent Cyber-Physical Systems in Verse Library: A Case Study' submitted to ISEC 2024.
+For the paper 'Modeling and Verification of Multi-Agent Cyber-Physical Systems in Verse: A Case Study' submitted to ISEC 2024.

 **Abstract**